turfptax/ugit/README.md

 ```
 ### Installation

-Simply put: copy ugit.py onto the micropython board.
+Simply put: copy `ugit.py` and your version of `constants.py` onto the micropython board.

-1. Copy ugit.py onto your micropython board
+1. Copy `ugit.py` and `constants.py` with your edits onto your micropython board
-2. modify ugit_config with the user,repository,ssid, and password
+2. Modify `ugit_config` with the GitHub user and repository you want to pull from.
+Token if needed etc
-4. run the ugit.pull_all()
+3. Run the `ugit.pull_all()` in `boot.py`

 <img src="images/ugit_ugit-divider.png" alt="Logo"  height="20">
 <!-- USAGE EXAMPLES -->

 ## Usage

 You can use ugit without any other code in boot.
 It will connect to wifi and download filetree from github and copy the raw data to your board.